mthorning/matt-thorning.dev/src/pages/2019-01-27-vs-code-extension/index.md

     ].join("\n");

 ```
 First I set up the variables which will be used in each test.
-At _line 11_ is the imaginary keyword supplied by our user, next, at _line 13_ is the block of text which our user has highlighted, declared as an array joined with `\n` (newline).
-Each following `expected` output is then used both to test the function has come up with the correct output and also as the input for the following function.
+At _line 11_ is the imaginary keyword supplied by our user, next, at _line 13_ is the block of text which our user has highlighted (declared as an array joined with `\n` which is a newline).
+Each following `expected` output is then used both to test the function has produced the correct output and also as the input for the subsequent function.
 ```javascript{numberLines: 47}

     test("getLines returns expected", () => {